Resources

 Shelburne Firefighter’s Association Reflective Sign Program Order Form

-Note that sign posts are not included.
+Note that signposts are not included.
 All proceeds from reflective mailbox signs benefit the Shelburne Firefighter’s Association.

 Fire Extinguishers

-The Fire Department cannot accept or service any old or used fire extinguishers.
+The Fire Department cannot accept or service old or used fire extinguishers.
 Town residents can find several service companies in the area online, or can arrange for disposal with an appointment at CSWD’s Environmental Depot.
 Disposal is free, just arrange a time for drop off at CSWD.net.

 Burn Permits